-Compared with their counterparts on land, we’ve got a lot to learn about blue carbon habitats and how best to nurture them.
-With new discoveries being made all the time, it’s an exciting world to be in!
+Compared with their counterparts on land, we’ve still got a lot to learn about blue carbon habitats and how best to nurture them.

-Image of Eelgrass, a type of Seagrass that grows on the seabed of the Isle of Man, taken by R Henthorn.
+Eelgrass, a type of Seagrass that grows on the seabed of the Isle of Man - image credit Rowan Henthorn

 Why is Blue Carbon important?

 In our journey to NetZero, the healthy habitats which store blue carbon are important allies.
-Brilliantly, these marine superstars do many other jobs which benefit both people and marine life, and which will help lessen the impacts of climate change and reverse the loss of biodiversity, including:
+These marine superstars do many other jobs which will help lessen the impacts of climate change and reverse the loss of biodiversity, including: